avoutsinas/Quadratic_Equations/README.md

 It will also plot the equation as a function!

 # It was created for fun
-Feel free to try this program and if possible sent me some feedback about it!
+Feel free to try this program!

-This was my first program and as a result it is poorly written
+This was my first program and as a result it was poorly written